sentry-demos/apache-flink/README.md

 ## First Time Setup

-Make sure you have Java 8 and Apache Maven 3.6 and above installed.
+Make sure you have Java 8 installed.

+It is recommended to use [jenv](https://www.jenv.be/) to manage your Java environment.

+Install Apache Maven.

 ```bash
 brew install maven